JohanLi233/PyTorchMetalDemo/README.md

 ## Features

 - Implements a custom tensor fill operation using Metal.
+- Implements a custom tensor add operation using Metal.
 - Demonstrates integration of Metal with PyTorch.

 ## Requirements